-The solutions can vary from a simple vitamin to an expensive robotic vacuum to a dog leotard.
+The solutions can vary from a pure vitamin to an expensive robotic vacuum to a dog leotard.

 All of those solutions promise you one thing only: “you can stop dog shedding.”

-However, no matter how expensive or how grandiose the solution might seem, there is nothing that you can do to completely stop your dog shedding.
+However, no matter how expensive or how grandiose the solution might seem, there is nothing that you can do to stop your dog shedding completely.

-In the end, you just have to deal with the fact, dog shedding is a normal routine that happens in dog’s life.
+In the end, you have to deal with the fact; dog shedding is a routine that happens in a dog’s life.

-But don’t worry, even though there’s nothing that you can do to completely stop your dog from shedding, there are few simple things that you can do to minimize excessive dog shedding.
+But don’t worry, even though there’s nothing that you can do to stop your dog from shedding completely, there are few simple things that you can do to minimize excessive dog shedding.

 In this infographic, you’ll learn three simple steps to minimize excessive dog shedding: